 Bethany Lutheran Village completes construction and dedicates its first building to accommodate 54 residents.

 Ohio Governor Frank J. Lausche responds to fervent appeals by supporters of the Lutheran Inner Mission League and changes the planned route of a proposed turnpike that would have bisected the Bethany Lutheran Village property diagonally from northeast to southwest.

 Lutheran Center is appropriated by the City of Dayton for urban renewal and part of the main Dayton Post Office is later constructed on the site.
 The organization moves its headquarters to a converted and remodeled house at 563 Superior Avenue in Dayton.

-Corporate name changed from The Lutheran Inner Mission League of the Miami Valley to The Lutheran Social Service of the Miami Valley.
+The name of the Lutheran Inner Mission League of the Miami Valley is changed to The Lutheran Social Service of the Miami Valley.